Montreal tourism fears summer chill from Quebec student strike

 The metropolis of 3.8 million attracts 8 million visitors a year, 44 percent of them from outside Canada.
 Much of its allure stems from its European flavour, much-praised art scene and a legal drinking age of 18, compared with 21 in the United States.

-Tourism officials say the Grand Prix alone contributes about C$90 million ($86 million) to the city's economy, mostly from visitors.
+Tourism officials say the Grand Prix alone contributes about C$90 million to the city's economy, mostly from visitors.

 Many of the student protests have been peaceful, but some demonstrators have clashed with police in the streets and in one instance set off smoke bombs that briefly halted the city's entire subway network.
 There have been few serious injuries.